ssttevee/recooler/README.md

 ### Request Handlers

 Request handlers are an escape hatch to use regular hono request handlers.
-They are defined by exporting `onGet`, `onPost`, `onPatch`, `onPut`, `onDelete`, or `onOptions` functions.
-There is an edge case when using `onGet` with a default page component export, in which case the `onGet` function will take priority, but may use hono's `next` function to continue to the regular page component handler.
-In this way, they are very similar to middleware but only run on a specific request method.
+They are defined by exporting `onGet`, `onPost`, `onPatch`, `onPut`, `onDelete`, `onOptions`, or `onRequest` functions. `onRequest` will handle all methods, while the other will handle their own respective methods.

 ### Layouts